ultimateabhi719/translation_using_LLM/README.md

 Implemented Translation Model training using the BERT pretrained model from HuggingFace.

-To train the model with default parameters run `python src/translator.py train`
+To train the model with default parameters run `python src/translator.py train`.
 To evaluate the model : `python src/translator.py eval --resume_dir <resume-dir>`

 For more info look at the file `src/translator.py`.
-To see the options : ```python src/translator.py -h```
+For a bare-minimum implementation see : `src/en-de.py`

 ## Train/Eval Options